Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Discussion

 \subsection{Future directions}

 Our results naturally suggest several future directions.
-One immediate direction is examining the impact of positional encoding (PE).
-Although additive PE is unlikely to unlock expressivity, an advanced form of multiplicative PE does boost the expressivity of commuting sequence models \cite{liu2022transformers,yang2025path}.
+One is to examine the impact of positional encoding (PE).
+Although additive PE is unlikely to unlock expressivity \cite{liu2022transformers}, an advanced form of multiplicative PE does boost expressivity \cite{yang2025path}.
 Understanding, or constructing, such mechanisms through algebraic structure is a promising and practical avenue of research.

 Orthogonally, our theory assumes real arithmetic and may be sensitive to the use of finite precision in real-world applications.
 On the one hand, exponentially vanishing error may fall below numerical resolution, potentially blurring the algebraic obstruction.
 On the other hand, finite precision may constrain learnability of the system under gradient-based optimization, which we have not studied.
 How finite precision interacts with our findings and impacts expressivity needs to be deeply considered.